Bidder Management 101 (Updated Bidder Dashboard)

 You can always access the Classic Bidder approvals page by clicking on the blue banner at the top of the bidder dashboard.

 Manual approval should be reserved for unknown entities to your auction house.
-This may be new bidders, bidders with disputes, or bidders with limited bid history on LiveAuctioneers.
+This may be new bidders, bidders who have been inactive (have not bid in the last 180 days), bidders with disputes, or bidders with limited bid history on LiveAuctioneers.
 This page will allow you to filter, search, and sort through your bidders to make sure you've contacted and approved everyone you can, and that you're not leaving any money on the table.

 Filter & Search